issa-project/issa-pipeline/doc/data-modeling.md

 # ISSA RDF data modeling

-An article analyzed by the ISSA pipeline is described in three parts: general metadata (title, authors, publication date etc.), thematic descriptors characterizing the article, and named entities extracted from the article full-text.
+A document analyzed by the ISSA pipeline is described in three parts: general metadata (title, authors, publication date etc.), thematic descriptors characterizing a document, and named entities extracted from a document's parts (title, abstract, body_text).

 ## Namespaces